ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

   - where rows and columns correspond to plane_1 and plane_2, with cos and sin operators
   - note, row and col G_{r|c} matrices are inverts of each other
   - there is usually an elementary reflection included as well
+- `Householder reflection matrix`
+  - an orthogonal matrix that reflects a vector \bar{x} into any "mirror" hyperplane of arbitrary orientation
+  - $(I - 2\bar{v}\bar{v}^{\top})$ is an elementary reflection matrix in the hyperplane perpendicular to \bar{v} and passing through the origin.
+  - Householder is a more expressive transformation than Givens because orthogonal matrix can be represented with fewer reflection matrices
+- `rigid` transformations
+  - transformations that preserve distances between pairs of points
+- `singular value decomposition`
+  - states that any square matrix A can be expressed in the form $A = U\Delta V^{\top}  $, where U and V are both orthogonal matrices (which might be different) and $\Delta$ is a *nonnegative* scaling matrix
+  - Therefore, *all linear transformations defined by matrix multiplication can be expressed as a sequence of rotations/reflections, together with a single ansiotripic scaling*

 ## Linear Transformations